aryaMayank7/Sales-Data-Analysis/README.md

-# 📊 Sales Performance & Insights Dashboard
+# 📊 Sales Performance & Inventory Insights Dashboard

-A comprehensive, interactive data visualization tool built to analyze retail sales performance—focusing on revenue trends, product categories, regional performance, and profit margins.
+A comprehensive, interactive Power BI suite designed to track retail performance, analyze promotional effectiveness, and monitor product-level profitability across various Indian cities.

 ---

-## 1. Project Purpose
-The **Sales Data Analysis Dashboard** is designed to transform raw transactional data into actionable business intelligence.
-It allows stakeholders to monitor key performance indicators (KPIs) and identify growth opportunities across different product lines and geographic regions.
-This tool is intended for sales managers, retail analysts, and business owners who need to make data-driven decisions to optimize inventory and marketing strategies.

-## 2. Tech Stack
-* **📊 Power BI Desktop** – Primary platform for data visualization and report design.
-* **📂 Power Query** – Utilized for ETL (Extract, Transform, Load) processes, cleaning messy sales records, and formatting date/currency fields.
-* **🧠 DAX (Data Analysis Expressions)** – Used to create sophisticated measures such as Year-over-Year (YoY) growth, Total Revenue, Profit Margins, and Top-performing products.
-* **📝 Data Modeling** – Established a Star Schema involving Fact tables (Sales) and Dimension tables (Products, Customers, Regions, and Calendar) to ensure high performance and accurate cross-filtering.

-## 3. Data Source
-* **Source:** The dataset includes historical sales transactions, product catalogs, and customer demographic information.
-* **Structure:** The data covers multiple years of transactions, detailing:
-    * **Sales:** Quantity sold, unit price, discounts, and order dates.
-    * **Products:** Category, sub-category, and SKU details.
-    * **Geography:** Country, State, and City level data.

-## 4. Features / Highlights

-### 🔴 Business Problem
-Retail businesses often struggle to see the "big picture" when buried in spreadsheets.
-Identifying which products are underperforming or which regions are driving the most profit is time-consuming without a centralized visual hub.

-### 🎯 Goal of the Dashboard
-* To provide a high-level overview of sales health at a glance.
-* To enable "drill-down" analysis into specific product categories.
-* To track profitability and identify cost-saving opportunities.

-### 🔍 Walkthrough of Key Visuals
-* **Executive KPIs:** High-visibility cards showing **Total Sales, Total Profit, and Total Quantity Sold**.
-* **Sales Trend (Line Chart):** A temporal analysis showing sales fluctuations over months and years, helping to identify seasonal peaks.
-* **Product Category Analysis (Donut/Pie Chart):** Visualizes the contribution of different categories (e.g., Electronics, Clothing) to the total revenue.
-* **Regional Performance (Map/Bar Chart):** Highlights top-performing regions and cities, allowing for targeted regional marketing.
-* **Profitability by Sub-Category (Waterfall/Bar Chart):** Breaks down which specific items are the most lucrative vs. those with thin margins.
-* **Top 5 Customers/Products:** Identifies key drivers of revenue to help in loyalty program management or inventory stocking.

-### 💡 Business Impact & Insights
-* **Inventory Management:** Spot slow-moving products early to avoid overstocking.
-* **Revenue Growth:** Identify high-performing regions to double down on local advertising.
-* **Strategic Pricing:** Use profit margin data to adjust pricing strategies on low-margin sub-categories.

-## 5. Data Model Schema
+## 📝 Short Description / Purpose
+The **Sales Performance & Inventory Insights Dashboard** is a multi-page analytical tool built to transform raw transactional data into actionable business intelligence.
+It allows stakeholders to monitor high-level KPIs, compare period-over-period performance, and drill down into specific product successes or failures.
+This tool is intended for retail managers and financial analysts to optimize discount strategies and regional sales efforts.

+---

+## 🛠 Tech Stack
+The dashboard was built using the following tools and technologies:

+* **📊 Power BI Desktop** – Main data visualization platform used for report creation and canvas design.
+* **📂 Power Query** – Used for data cleaning, specifically for handling date formats and merging promotional metadata.
+* **🧠 DAX (Data Analysis Expressions)** – Utilized for complex measures like "Net Sales," "Total Profit," and time-intelligence comparisons.
+* **📝 Data Modeling** – A Star Schema approach connecting Sales, Products, Customers, and Date tables to enable seamless cross-filtering.
+* **📁 File Format** – `.pbix` for development and `.png` for dashboard previews.

+---

+## 📂 Data Source
+* **Source:** Internal Retail Management System (ERP) and Promotional Logs.
+* **Structure:** The dataset includes over **3,510 orders** spanning from 2020 to 2024.
+It tracks 12+ variables including City, Product Category, Discount Value, Net Sales, and Profit margins.

+---

+## ✨ Features / Highlights

+### 1. Business Problem
+Retailers often struggle to identify which promotions actually drive profit versus those that only drive volume.
+Additionally, understanding geographic sales distribution and identifying "bleeding" products (low profit) is difficult without a centralized view.

+**Key questions addressed:**
+* Which cities are our primary revenue drivers?
+* Are high discounts in "Weekend Flash Sales" translating to sustainable profit?
+* Which products are high-volume but low-margin?

+### 2. Goal of the Dashboard
+* To provide a **geospatial view** of sales across India.
+* To evaluate the **ROI of different promotion categories**.
+* To enable **comparative analysis** between two custom date ranges.
+* To identify the **Top and Bottom 5 performers** across Sales, Quantity, and Profit.

+### 3. Walkthrough of Key Visuals
+* **Sales by City (Map):** A bubble map showing heavy sales concentration in northern and western India (Delhi, Ahmedabad, Mumbai).
+* **Average Discount by Promotion:** A bar chart revealing that "Weekend Flash Sales" carry the highest discount burden (22.6K), while "Festive Diwali" remains conservative.
+* **Relationship between Profit and Sales (Scatter Plot):** Shows a strong linear correlation, indicating stable margins across most transactions.
+* **Top/Bottom 5 Product Analysis:**
+    * **Top Performer:** Apple iPhone 14 (leading in Sales, Quantity, and Profit).
+    * **Underperformer:** Colgate Toothpaste (lowest sales/profit contribution).
+* **Comparative Analysis Page:** Side-by-side bar charts allowing users to compare "Sales 1 vs Sales 2" across different time buckets.
+* **Granular Transaction Table:** A detailed list view showing individual Order IDs, Discount Percentages, and Net Sales for auditing.

+### 4. Business Impact & Insights
+* **Inventory Optimization:** High-volume/low-profit items (like certain toiletries) can be identified for potential price restructuring.
+* **Regional Strategy:** Data suggests a strong market presence in Bhopal and Indore; marketing spend could be shifted to lower-performing bubbles like Chennai to balance growth.
+* **Promotion Rationalization:** By comparing "Weekend Flash Sale" discounts against the Net Sales trend, management can decide if the 22.6K average discount is generating a sufficient sales spike.

+---

+## Data Model Schema
 The project utilizes a robust Star Schema data model to ensure data integrity and fast calculation speeds.

+---

-## 6. Dashboard Preview
+## Dashboard Preview

 ![Sales Dashboard Preview](https://github.com/aryaMayank7/Sales-Data-Analysis/blob/main/Sales%20Data%20Analysis%20Dashboard%201.png)
 ![Sales Dashboard Preview](https://github.com/aryaMayank7/Sales-Data-Analysis/blob/main/Sales%20Data%20Analysis%20Dashboard%202.png)